 At Learning Nexus, we’re always striving to make our courses accessible to different types of learners.
 Why?
 Because it’s really important to us that everyone can enjoy them!

-Our Head of Design, Daniel Taylor, explains: “Working hard to make sure the courses I’m creating are fully accessible is really rewarding.
+Our Lead Designer, Louisa Appleton, explains: “Working hard to make sure the courses I’m creating are fully accessible is really rewarding.
 It’s always worth going the extra mile with testing, knowing that you’re making someone’s life easier and the content that’s being created is fully inclusive for everyone, anywhere!”

 And with that – here’s some of the ways we’re making our courses accessible:

 Screen readers are software programmes created to help visually impaired individuals, or people that prefer to listen rather than read, interact with computers.
 Whether it’s a document, video or book, the user simply interacts with the page, and the screen reader interprets the content and relays it through audio.

 Each of our team have been trained on the use of screen readers and are actively encouraged to use them when developing courses to make sure we build in a manner that aids screen reader use.

 To further the reach and accessibility of our courses, we’re diving into translation too.
 Whether you’re an international company with employees with English as their second language, or a UK-based company expanding overseas, our team are busy translating our courses to ensure that each learner receives the same level of training.